snaplet/examples/seed/astro-twitter-clone/README.md

 }
 ```

-In this tutorial we will be adding seed to a twitter clone, two populate it with data, that also includes profile images.
+In this tutorial we will being adding seed to a twitter clone, to populate it with data, and use a 3rd party storage service to store the profile images.

 ### Prerequisites